Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 | command       | description   |
 | :------------ | :------------ |
+| ls -la .gitmodules                | file containing the submodules of a repo
 | git submodule add [url] <destination> | Add a submodule to the repository, destination is better if it's a new folder making it the name of the submodule
 | git submodule update --remote     | Update the submodules to the latest commit
 | git submodule deinit <submodule>  | Remove a submodule from the repository
 | git push --recurse-submodules=check | Push and check the submodules if they were also pushed

 ## Setup and configure tooling